MDAnalysis/MDAnalysis.github.io/pages/contribute.md

     A mentoring initiative focused on computational chemistry, supporting undergraduates and early-career researchers in gaining expertise in the field.

 Many of our [core developers][] started through these programs &mdash; consider joining and becoming part of the MDAnalysis community!

-### Upcoming Opportunities

-Stay informed about upcoming opportunities such as **Google Summer of Code, Outreachy, and other mentoring programs**.
-For the latest announcements, deadlines, and project ideas, check out our [blog]({{ site.baseurl }}/blog/) where we share updates on participation and application guidelines.

 ### GSoC